 - G. “Anand” Anandalingam, former dean of the Robert H. Smith School of Business

 “It takes entrepreneurs to instill an entrepreneurial culture,” says entrepreneur and Dingman Center Founder and former Smith School of Business Dean Rudy Lamone.
 In 1986, when Lamone set out to establish an entrepreneurial support center for the business school, he found a willing partner in Michael D. Dingman, founder of the Signal Corporation, now part of Honeywell International.
 With a generous grant from Mr. Dingman, the Dingman Center emerged as a top-ranked entrepreneurship center due to the efforts of Dr. Lamone and future directors Charles Heller (1990-1999), and Don Spero (2000-2004).
 Both Heller and Lamone were recipients of the EY Entrepreneur-of-the-Year award for their work in support of entrepreneurship, the first time in the history of the awards that two individuals from the same organization were honored.
 Under the leadership of Asher Epstein (2004-2012), the Dingman Center continued as a global catalyst in the evolving arena of entrepreneurship practice.
+Currently, the Center is thriving under the leadership of Elana Fine.
+You can read Elana's thoughts on the most recent academic year in the 2013-14 Dingman Center Annual Report.

 The Dingman Center’s History of 'Firsts'